garrandall/popular-music-data/tracks/mother-john-lennon-plastic-ono-band-yoko-ono-plastic-ono-band.md

 Goodbye
 Goodbye
 Children, don't do
-What i have done
+What I have done
 I couldn't walk
-And i tried to run
+And I tried to run
 So
 I got to tell you
 Goodbye